jvalkeal/randomstuff/dataflow-keycloak/README.md

 ![](images/dataflow-2.png)

-And you've loggin in as admin rights and can start playing with it.
+And you've logged in as admin rights and can start playing with it.

 ![](images/dataflow-3.png)